Alabama State Subsidy Profile

 Difficulty of care rates may be provided to:

 - children who have exceptional physical, mental, emotional, or behavioral needs

 - children with extreme illness or disabilities requiring nursing care (excluding children in residential treatment facilities)

 - emotionally disturbed children requiring more restrictive therapeutic care

 Adoption assistance benefits may begin at adoption placement.

 7. When a child turns 18, which benefits, if any, continue?

-State-funded adoption assistance typically terminates when a child reaches age 19, but may continue until 21, provided she is in high school or in a specialized training program for the intellectually impaired, which is designed to aid her in becoming self-supporting.
+State-funded adoption assistance typically terminates when a child reaches age 19, but may continue until 21, provided the child is in high school or in a specialized training program for the intellectually impaired, which is designed to aid in becoming self-supporting.